cvra/can-bootloader/client/README.md

 5. Each bridge command is encapsulated in a single serial datagram (`uart_datagrams.py`).
 6. Encoded datagrams can now be sent on the serial link.

-Translating this into code gives the following:
+Translating this into code gives the following (extracted from integration testing):

 ```py
 import can, commands, uart_datagrams, can_uart